 Pangratz Hutsteiner was followed by Zacharias Hutsteiner.

-While surnames established during the 16th century and most of the underlings in 1581’s Urbar were named by their surname, it is necessary to mention that the surname Hutsteiner (Huetstainer) popped up within the dominion of Rannariedl and Falkenstein, the Hutsteiner origin, before 1600 very rarely.
-This confirms that the location (and the name and surname) was established only shortly before, i.e. 1509.
+While surnames established during the 16th century and most of the underlings in 1581’s Urbar were named by their surname, it is necessary to mention that the surname Hutsteiner (Huetstainer) popped up within the dominion of Rannariedl and Falkenstein, the Hutsteiner origin, very rarely before 1600.
+This emphasizes that the location and its name and family name was established only short time before, i.e. approximately around 1509.